CPJPRINCE/opex_manifest_generator/README.md

 ```
 #### Custom Spreadsheets - Quick Note

-You technically don't have to utilise the AutoClass tool at all.
+You technically don't have to utilise the AutoRef tool at all.
 Any old spreadsheet will do!

 The only requirement to use the input override, is the presence of the `FullName` column.
 With an accurate list of paths.